Bespoke Group Private Medical Insurance for 250 or more employees

 Our in-house clinicians also work closely with the advisers taking calls, listening in and offering advice if necessary – then speaking with relevant consultants to find the most appropriate clinical journey for the employee.

 The net effect for your clients is a claims process that helps reduce the stress involved in making a claim, providing an efficient journey to help them with a return to health - getting them back to work quicker.
 For more information about our claims process, please see the claims tab at the top of the page.

 When your clients choose Medical History Disregarded or New Moratorium underwriting, we’ll give them access to Healthpoint – our online portal for managing scheme membership.
 By using Healthpoint, group administrators can save time by managing membership details in real-time and producing reports on claims to date immediately.

 We want to help your clients’ employees lead healthier lives and promote a feeling of appreciation towards employers.
 The following features are included at no extra charge with every Optimum policy:

 - Discounts for all employees on home, motor and travel insurance.

 - Up to 25% off membership at a range of UK gyms and health clubs.

 - Access to a 24 hour GP helpline – through which employees can have an over-the-phone consultation without taking time off work.
 Trained nurses can also answer general queries, which means employees can seek reassurance day or night about any medical issues.

 - Access to a 24 hour stress counselling helpline – providing access to counsellors who employees can talk to, in confidence, for as long as they want.
-(Stress counselling helpline benefit available to members over 16 only).
+The stress counselling helpline benefit is available to members aged 16 and over.